intuited/brawlrating/README.md

 Python utility that calculates total rating for the cards in the 99 of Brawl decks.

+Decklists are taken from the system clipboard: export your deck in arena, and then run `brawlrating`.

+Before using, install `pyperclip` via `pip`:

+    $ pip install pyperclip

 Ratings are based on [those collected by redditor schlarpc][1].

 Commander ratings use the data from [this spreadsheet][2].